cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

         * The key is the output file name, so it is important not to confuse Ruffus by having different tasks generate the same output file!
         * Is it possible to abstract this so that **jobs** get timestamped as well?
-        * If we should ever want to abstract out dbdict, we need to have a similar key-value store class, and make sure that a single instance of dbdict is used through pipeline_run which is passed up and down the function call chain.
-This would be replaceable by our custom, e.g. flat-file, object.
+        * If we should ever want to abstract out dbdict, we need to have a similar key-value store class, and make sure that a single instance of dbdict is used through ``pipeline_run`` which is passed up and down the function call chain. dbdict would then be drop-in replaceable by our custom (e.g. flat-file-based) dbdict alternative.

 **************************************************